timotheeg/nefarious/doc/source/how.rst

     $ nef-cli -i input.nef -o out.nef

 Will parse the input nef, and just save it again with its own tiff save algorithm, with no data modification.
-The command basically lets you test if out.nef is still usable in your favorite nef reader (basically the data should be identical amd no nef reader should be able to tell the difference)
+The command basically lets you test if out.nef is still usable in your favorite nef reader (basically the data should be identical and no nef reader should be able to tell the difference)
 Note that while the data and nef structure is identical, the file byte layout is NOT. nefarious does not necessarily save tags and directories in the same file location as the original nef, but that should be of no consequence for a nef reader.

 ::